 The links pointing to your site can make or break you.

 Recent research suggests that “high-quality backlinks account for 30% of your overall page score in Google.”

-I can’t stress enough how important it is to keep tabs on which sites are linking to you.
+We can’t stress enough how important it is to keep tabs on which sites are linking to you.

 Low quality, irrelevant or spammy sites can be the kiss of death.

 One tool you can use to see who’s linking to you is SEMrush.

 Just enter your site’s URL in the search bar: